Totally Spies!: Development and production

+Seasons 1–5

 The series' conception came from the rise of girl groups and female singers in the music industry.
 Wanting to capitalize on the niche, David Michel and Vincent Chalvon-Demersay put their idea into development, which later shifted into production within a year.
 According to Michel, the series' animation style was influenced by anime.
 The production company, Marathon Media, intended on building on the series brand by forming a three-piece girl band, utilizing German talk show Arabella to create it.
 Using a panel of judges, 20 demo videos were selected and the winners were selected based on the strength of their performance and the series' viewers.
 The band was selected and released a single in the spring of 2002, through EMI.
 According to managing director Dirk Fabarius, "The plan is to eventually create an entire album and establish and promote Totally Spies as a real band."
 While the idea did not materialize, the series was promoted through other merchandising.
 It was announced in Spring 2001 that the series would air in the fall on ABC Family in the United States, and would be distributed to the European countries in the following year.
+Fox Kids Europe acquired European merchandising rights to the series in July 2001, excluding German-speaking territories.

 In an interview with WorldScreen.com, Michel explained that prior to the series, there were a lot of boy action-adventure shows and practically nothing for girls, yet in pop culture, there was Britney Spears and Spice Girls.
 He explained that the characters are heavily inspired by the movie Clueless and wanted to mix that with a James Bond format.
 When they first pitched the show, it had a moderate response, but when the first season was broadcast, the Charlie's Angels film came out, and suddenly the market was full of girl show properties.